 Row 2 is a mix of 2 x lemon yellow to Intense blue to create a dark green then add a touch of its complementary color red (cad red/scarlet lake).
 This gives a good black.
-If you add too much red it starts to tip to brown as you can see on the 3rd color.
-It’s better to add small amounts of red and increase to get your color.
+If you add too much red it starts to tip to brown as you can see in the 3rd color.
+It’s better to add small amounts of red and increase it to get your color.

 Row 3– a) I have added more yellow than red to create the orange (lemon yellow + scarlet lake/cad red). b) Then added the compliment, blue but a lot less blue than before (Row 1) to the orange.
 This creates a blue-green.
 To correct this increase the red.
 This then turns the 2nd color black.
 Increase this in small amounts or you will end up with too much red.

-Tip: Allow for the color to be lighter when dry and also I have mixed intense color here as it is often difficult to get the image to transfer cleanly when photographing it.
+Tip: Allow for the color to be lighter when dry and also I have mixed intense colors here as it is often difficult to get the image to transfer cleanly when photographing it.
 If you mix watercolor you will likely start with a much lighter thinner mix than shown here.

 How to Mix Black Watercolors With Only 2 Colors

 With the two-color mixes, some of the work has been done for you.
 But this can cause issues as the colors are not always what they seem.
-To create black with only 2 colors take whatever color you are using and add its complement on the color wheel.
+To create black with only 2 colors take whatever color you are using and add its complement to the color wheel.